LotesKaye/ECEData/README.md

 # Conclusion
 must be parallel with the objectives

-# Program Codes / MATLAB/ Google colab / Jupyter notebook or spyder IDE
+# Program Codes / MATLAB/ Google collab / Jupyter notebook or spyder IDE